ssyz/fb-appcologybot/README.md

 These files are intended to be used as a framework for your own project by simplifying coding for the bot to if...else statements that are easily modified.
 More specific instructions are in the files.

-For the full setup instructions see the Google Doc linked on our Canvas page.
+For the full setup instructions see this [Google Doc](https://docs.google.com/document/d/1VNUiHBjYad-VNOFdnkx6pJ-B6nGvXyuNu59ROmqB-Lw/edit?usp=sharing) page.

 ## Testing your bot locally